HackRank/Glitch-Effect/README.md

 When that runs out, the system can support transaction fees if needed.
-It's based on open market competition, and there will probably always be nodes willing to proces
+It's based on open market competition, and there will probably always be nodes willing to process